joseguzman1337/controlthings-installer/README.md

 4) Add ControlThings and Kali package repositories to your /etc/apt/sources file

 5) Install the controlthings-full package.
 This will take a while to download and install, especially if you have a slow Internet connection.

+ControlThings Platform
+A Linux distribution to aid in the cyber security assessment and penetration testing of Industrial Control Systems (ICS), including SCADA, DCS, IoT, IIoT systems, field devices and field busses.

+Virtual machines available now
+Native installer is on its way
+Once you start the VM, you will be automatically logged in as user "control".
+Direct root login has been disabled., but you can login as root by opening a terminal and running "sudo -s" with the password "things".